 This is how I got started with the 28 bottle Newair wine cooler.
 Use the table of contents above to dive straight to the important points.

-My infatuation with wine began many years ago when I attended a semi-chic dinner.
+My infatuation with best wine coolers began many years ago when I attended a semi-chic dinner.
 The wines that came throughout the dinner course made a tremendous change on my outlook on wines.
 Since then, I began to immerse myself more in the “nectar of Gods” as I got to know more and more about wine and its safekeeping methods.

 Back then I was still considered a newbie at wine drinking, never going beyond the curiosity to know more about wines such as the Chardonnay or the Shiraz that people say was a good cheese-complement.
 Nevertheless, I still got myself an Avanti wine cooler (12 bottle unit) just for the sake of storing a few wines and then some.

 Few months after that eventful dinner that changed my life, my family and friends started helping me with my wine collection, after noticing my new-found interest.
 It didn’t take long before the Avanti cooler was stuffed full of wine bottles and we realized it was time to get a new one (it is still working good as of now) as my wine collection grew.

 Intending to save as much as I could, I had an idea on where to store the excess wines that could no longer fit into my 12 bottle Avanti cooler, the basement fridge!
 And what a grave mistake that turned out to be.

 You see, back then I didn’t know that some decent wines need special temperature conditions to survive.
 One night during dinner with my friends, I opened one of those wines (a good old bottle of expensive Shiraz) stored in my basement fridge and to my horror it was ruined and left me red-faced throughout the night.